 S.No.
 Cost Accounting Management Accounting 1 The main objective of cost The primary objective of accounting is to assist the management accounting is to management in cost control provide necessary information to and decision-making. the management in the process of its planning, controlling, and performance evaluation, and decision-making.
 2 Cost accounting system uses quantitative cost data that can be measured in monitory terms.
 Management accounting uses both quantitative and qualitative data.
 It also uses those data that cannot be measured in terms of money.
 3 Determination of cost and cost control are the primary roles of cost accounting.
 Efficient and effective performance of a concern is the primary role of management accounting.
 4 Success of cost accounting does not depend upon management accounting system.
 Success of management accounting depends on sound financial accounting system and cost accounting systems of a concern.
 5 Cost-related data as obtained from financial accounting is the base of cost accounting.
 Management accounting is based on the data as received from financial accounting and cost accounting.
 6 Provides future cost-related decisions based on the Provides historical and predictive information for future historical cost information. decision-making.
-7 Cost accounting reports are Management accounting useful to the management as prepares reports exclusively well as the shareholders and meant for the management. creditors of a concern.
-8 Only cost accounting Principals of cost accounting principles are used in it. and financial accounting are used in management accounting.
-9 Statutory audit of cost No statutory requirement of accounting reports are audit for reports. necessary in some cases, especially big business houses.
-10 Cost accounting is restricted Management accounting uses to cost-related data. financial accounting data as well as cost accounting data.
+7 Cost accounting reports are useful to the management as well as the shareholders and creditors of a concern.
+Management accounting prepares reports exclusively meant for the management.
+8 Only cost accounting principles are used in it.
+Principals of cost accounting and financial accounting are used in management accounting.
+9 Statutory audit of cost accounting reports are necessary in some cases, especially big business houses.
+No statutory requirement of audit for reports.
+10 Cost accounting is restricted to cost-related data.
+Management accounting uses financial accounting data as well as cost accounting data.